hmseyoum/Capstone-Project-1/README.md

 # Capstone-Project-1

-## Prediction of House Prices in the State of Washington
+## Using Machine Learning to Predict House Prices in the State of Washington

-This repo contains my capstone project and final report.
+This repo contains the different stages of my capstone project and the final report.